quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/method_notes/rational_foe.md

 =\max_{\lambda\in\mathrm{spec}(A)} |r(\lambda)-f(\lambda)|.
 :::

 This controls off-diagonal as well as diagonal density entries.
-The scalar tolerance is the smaller of the density target and the charge budget divided by the sum of absolute charge weights.
-Filling searches reserve part of the filling-residual budget for approximation error.
-Positive uniform-grid weights preserve the matrix-entry bound; mesh error is checked separately when available.
+At fixed chemical potential, the scalar target is `matrix_function_tol`, defaulting to `tol/5` through the public tolerance policy.
+During filling searches it is the smaller of that target and one quarter of the filling-residual budget divided by the sum of absolute charge weights.
+Mesh-integration targets do not control the scalar fit.
+Positive uniform-grid weights preserve the matrix-entry bound. `errors.matrix_function_error` reports the largest achieved sampled Fermi-fit error over the density calculation's momenta, including revalidation of reused fits.
+Mesh error is a separate quantity and remains `None` on prescribed meshes.

 Fitting starts on a small grid and refines only when needed.
 Accepted Fermi fits pass a dense scalar validation grid resolving edges, the transition and tails.